 - pinch fine sea salt

-- Divide the blueberry-plum mixture between 4 oven-safe ramekins.
+- Divide the blueberry-plum mixture between the prepared ramekins.
 Top with the crumble topping and bake for 25-30 minutes, until the crumble topping is golden brown and the berry juices begin to bubble.

 - Remove from the oven and let cool for 5 minutes.
-Serve warm with fresh whipped cream, a scoop of vanilla ice cream and/or a dusting of powdered sugar.
+Serve warm a scoop of vanilla ice cream.
+Enjoy!!

 ¹ Arrowroot starch is my favorite pie and fruit filling thickener.
 It creates a smooth, shiny sauce without a noticeable added taste.
 As a second choice, you can also substitute (blended) instant tapioca pearls or cornstarch.
 Or, omit the starch, and enjoy a saucier crumble!

 ² Make these crumbles gluten free by substituting all-purpose gluten free flour and making sure your rolled oats are also GF Almond or oat flour would likely work as well.